Return to top

 Ingredients for vegan Mexican rice recipe on a white background.

-• Red Onion: Red onions have a spicy flavor that mellows once cooked.
-White, yellow, or sweet onions work great, for this Mexican veg rice recipe too.
+Red Onion: I use red onions for the spicy flavor that mellows once cooked but white or yellow onions work well for this Mexican vegetable rice too.

-• Corn: Corn is naturally sweet and adds a bit of texture to this Mexican red rice.
+Corn: I add corn because it is naturally sweet and provides a nice texture that my kids enjoy in this red rice.

-• Onions: You can easily substitute any other variety of onions that you prefer or happen to already have on hand.
-Green onions are a great way to add a pop of color to this veg Mexican rice recipe.
+Onions: I substitute any other variety of onions that I prefer or happen to already have on hand.
+Green onions are a great way to add a pop of color to this Mexican rice recipe.

-• Bell Peppers: Fresh is always best, but you can use the frozen variety, too.
-Just thaw them in a colander briefly to remove excess moisture.
+Bell Peppers: I believe fresh is always best but I use the frozen variety too by thawing them in a colander briefly to remove excess moisture.

-• Jalapeno Pepper: Feel free to use jarred jalapenos that are already sliced or diced to save time.
+Jalapeno Pepper: I use jarred jalapenos that are already sliced or diced to save time during the preparation of the meal.

-Sauté Vegetables: Heat the vegetable oil in a medium pot over medium heat.
-Add the onion and sauté for 3 minutes, then add the bell peppers, garlic, and jalapeño peppers.
-Cook for two more minutes.
+Sauté Vegetables: I start by heating the vegetable oil in a medium pot over medium heat.
+I add the onion and saute for 3 minutes before adding the bell peppers, garlic and jalapeno peppers.
+I let the vegetables cook for 2 more minutes so the flavors begin to blend together.

 veggies sauteeing in a pot

-Add Rice & Seasoning: Add the rice and spices, then mix until combined.
+Add Rice and Seasoning: I add the rice and spices to the pot and then mix everything together until the ingredients are fully combined.

 rice cooking in a pot

-Simmer Rice: Add the cold water and tomatoes, then bring the mixture to a boil.
-Lower the heat and let it simmer on low heat until the rice is tender and all the liquid is absorbed.
+Simmer Rice: I add the cold water and tomatoes, then bring the mixture to a boil.
+I lower the heat and let it simmer on low until the rice is tender and all the liquid is absorbed.

 tomatoes and water in a pot

-Remove From Heat: Take the pot of rice off the heat, then add in the corn and cilantro.
-Mix until combined.
+Remove From Heat: I take the pot of rice off the heat, then add the corn and cilantro.
+I mix everything until it is well combined.

 rice and veggies in a pot

-Serve: Enjoy this easy rice side dish with freshly squeezed lime juice, lime wedges, and a little bit of cilantro!
+Serve: I enjoy this easy rice side dish with freshly squeezed lime juice, a few lime wedges, and a sprinkle of cilantro!

 Vegan Mexican rice served in a white bowl, garnished with lime.

-• Measure Your Rice Precisely: Two cups of rice makes approximately 6 cups of cooked rice.
+• Measure Your Rice Precisely: I measure my rice carefully because 2 cups of rice make about 6 cups of cooked rice.

-• Forget The Rinse: You don’t have to rinse your rice for this recipe for vegan Mexican rice, but you can if you like.
-When you rinse the rice, it will remove some of the starch and make it less sticky.
-Use the rinsed rice in the recipe as directed.
+• Forget The Rinse: I don’t have to rinse my rice for this vegan Mexican rice recipe, but I can if I want.
+Rinsing removes some of the starch and makes it less sticky, and I use the rinsed rice as directed in the recipe.

-• Let Rice Rest: Allow the rice to cool slightly for a few minutes before serving.
-This will give you the fluffy rice you’re looking for!
+• Let Rice Rest: I let the rice cool slightly for a few minutes before serving to get the fluffy texture I’m looking for.

-• Easily Warm It Up: To reheat, microwave, or warm this Mexican vegetable rice up on the stove.
+• Easily Warm It Up: I reheat this Mexican vegetable rice either in the microwave or on the stove.

 📖 Variations